Medical Marijuana & Traumatic Brain InjuryGreen Relief Health Admin

 If you feel that medical marijuana may be helpful for you or a loved one suffering from a traumatic brain injury than it is important to consult with a qualified medical marijuana doctor.
 A medical cannabis provider can help answer questions about the potential benefits and drawbacks of marijuana being added to your treatment regimen.

 The team at Green Relief Health is here to help you through the process.
-Our qualified and compassionate staff will help answer questions and guide you through the Maryland medical marijuana process.
-Give us a call or schedule an appointment today if you are interested in starting the Maryland medical cannabis certification process.
+Our qualified and compassionate staff will help answer questions and guide you through the Maryland or Delaware medical marijuana process.
+Give us a call or schedule an appointment today if you are interested in starting the Maryland or Delaware medical cannabis certification process.